-A main sponsorship with the Nobe Museum means a close cooperation on many levels.
-Together we satisfy each others needs and create unique experiences in the Nobel spirit.
+A main sponsorship with the Nobel Museum means a close cooperation on many levels.
+Together we satisfy each others needs and create unique experiences in Nobel's spirit.

 The Nobel Museum has a highly limited number of main sponsors, focusing on common values.

 The Nobel Museum has cooperated with Samsung for many years, among other projects on the Nobel Museum international travelling exhibitions.
 Samsung has been a main sponsor since 2013.